python-for-humanists-penn/Python_for_Humanists_Working_Group/index.md

 # [2.
 Useful Resources](usefulresources.md)
 # [3.
 Blog](blog.md)

-If you would like to be added to our mailing list, or if you have general questions, please contact the coordinators: florianb at sas.upenn.edu & jehnna at sas.upenn.edu
+If you would like to be added to our mailing list, or if you have general questions, please contact the coordinator: florianb at sas.upenn.edu